jfallmann/diffTF_Fork/docs/chapter2.rst

 To troubleshoot errors, you have to first locate the exact error.
 Depending on how you run Snakemake (i.e., in a cluster setting or not), check the following places:

-- in locale mode: the Snakemake output on the console.
-Errors from R script should also be written to the corresponding R log files in the in the ``LOGS_AND_BENCHMARKS`` directory.
+- in locale mode: the Snakemake output appears on the console.
+Check the output before the line "Error in rule", and try to identify what went wrong.
+Errors from R script should in addition be written to the corresponding R log files in the in the ``LOGS_AND_BENCHMARKS`` directory.
 - in cluster mode: either error, output or log file of the corresponding rule that threw the error in the ``LOGS_AND_BENCHMARKS`` directory.
 If you are unsure in which file to look, identify the rule name that caused the error and search for files that contain the rule name in it

 Fixing the error
 ==============================